eaton-lab/eaton-lab.github.io/people/index.md

 assembly, to speciation and genetic variation within species.
 Deren's research is rooted in organismal biology and fieldwork, with projects focused in the Tibetan plateau and cloud forests of Central and South America.
-An common theme across his work is the development of new computational or statistical methods for analyzing comparative data, and the implementation and support for reproducible science.
+A common theme across his work is the development of new computational or statistical methods for analyzing comparative data, and the implementation and support for reproducible science.
 Deren completed a